Alperton: In popular culture

-The towpath of the Grand Union Canal in Alperton has been used for various scenes in the BBC TV soap EastEnders.
-It was first used in an episode which aired on 3 October 1985, when the character Den Watts (played by Leslie Grantham) meets Michelle Fowler (played by Susan Tully) and it is revealed Den is the father of Michelle's baby.
+The towpath of the Grand Union Canal in Alperton is featured in various scenes in the BBC TV soap EastEnders.
+It first appeared in an episode which aired on 3 October 1985, when the character Den Watts (played by Leslie Grantham) meets Michelle Fowler (played by Susan Tully) and it is revealed Den is the father of Michelle's baby.
 It was used again on numerous occasions, most famously on 23 February 1989, when Den Watts was shot before falling into the canal and supposedly dying.
 Den returned to the canal with daughter Sharon Watts on 3 October 2003, when he returned to Albert Square alive.